bleumi/cancel-abandoned-order/README.txt

 == Description ==

-# Bleumi for WooCommerce

 Bleumi is an all-in-one global Payment Orchestration Platform.
-With this extension, customers can accept Traditional (PayPal, Credit/Debit Card) or Crypto Currency (USD Coin, Tether, Monerium) payments in your Woocommerce Store.

 This plugin adds Bleumi Payments for WooCommece (https://wordpress.org/plugins/bleumi-payments-for-woocommerce/) as a supported payment gateway in the WooCommerce Cancel Abandoned Order (https://wordpress.org/plugins/woo-cancel-abandoned-order/) plugin.

 ## Installation